ago109/contrastive-signal-dependent-plasticity/README.md

 ./eval_csdp.sh 0
 ```

+This script will run your CSDP SNN model (inference-only) on the test subset of the MNIST database.
-Inside your model directory, e.g., `exp_supervised_mnist/`, the analysis script above creates a
+Inside your model directory, e.g., `exp_supervised_mnist/`, the analysis script above also creates a
 sub-directory called `/tsne/`.
 It is in here that you will find a t-SNE plot of your model's
 extracted latent codes (as well as a numpy array containing the tSNE embedding codes).